 Sell your content

 You spend your days putting together sales collateral in order to help your salespeople win deals.
 This effort shouldn’t end when it’s ready to be published – that’s only phase one of the journey.
-The next step is to help your sellers understand how to use it.
+The next step is to train your sellers on how to use the content.

 The chances are you didn’t pull this particular piece of content out of thin air.
-In all likelihood there were a lot of meetings and long discussions about how to shape it and what it would look like.
+In all likelihood there were a lot of meetings and long discussions about how to shape it and what content would look like for every step of the buyers journey.
 Do you share this reasoning with your salespeople?

 If you’re able to tell them that this particular content draws on X research and is relevant to Y customer at Z stage in the buying journey, you’re giving them context that will help them make the most of the material.
 If you can further demonstrate that this or similar types of content have achieved success, so much the better.
 Does it sound like I’m asking you to work up a case study in order to get your salespeople to use a case study?
 It’s not quite that in-depth, but the thinking is the same.
 We’re talking about helping the sales team understand the reasoning behind the marketing materials so that they can properly present them to your customers.

 We’re always encouraging salespeople to be storytellers – and since we’re currently encouraging you to be salespeople, we’re going to say the same again.
 Whenever you can, sit down with salespeople and tell them the story of the content you’ve developed.
 Model for them how you think the story should be presented to customers and actively seek feedback from your salespeople to help shape the content along the way.